trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 that takes its name from the four components of each state: Control, Environment, Store, and Kontinuation.

-In this article, I detail the CESK machine and provide a partial implementation of an interpreter for Dalvik bytecode - the language of Android.
+In this article, I implement a concrete CESK machine to interpret a dynamically typed object-oriented language abstracted from Dalvik byte code.
+Every byte code and its semantics have been transformed into this language.

 # CESK